tari/taricorp.net/content/posts/2023/lvm-switcheroo/index.md

 New GUID is ABF0AA0A-B6ED-45A9-9C16-77727FEF1538
 ```

-After writing that and exiting `gdisk`, `gdisk -l /dev/sdf` verifies that the
+After saving the new partition table and exiting `gdisk`, `gdisk -l /dev/sdf` verifies that the
 new partition has the same size (start and end sectors) as the old one, so I'm
 happy with this result.

 ### Copying the filesystem

-To copy the filesystem, I'd like to take a bit-exact copy to ensure there won't
+To copy the filesystem, I'd like to take a bit-exact copy (rather than copying the files and replicating the directory structure) to ensure there won't
 be any unexpected differences between the original and copy.
 Since I only rarely
 need to write to this filesystem and certainly don't need to right now (aside
 from writing the copy to the new disk), I can remount it read-only then copy the